B-Czarnetzki/speechjoey/README.md

 For training a speech model, you need parallel data.
 SpeechJoey exspects two files per dataset.
-The source file contains the necessary information for the audio inputs. e.g train.lst should contain the path to an (.npy) file containing the audio features for each utterance per line
+The source file contains the necessary information for the audio inputs.
+E.g train.lst should contain the path to an (.npy) file storing the audio features for each utterance per line.

-`user/username/your/path/to/project/features/audio_utterance_01.npy`
-`user/username/your/path/to/project/features/audio_utterance_02.npy`
+`user/yourusername/your/path/to/project/features/audio_utterance_01.npy`
+`user/yourusername/your/path/to/project/features/audio_utterance_02.npy`

 The target file contains the corresponding transcriptions/translations per line. (e.g train.en)